How do I file an IRS extension (Form 4868)?

 To paper-file an IRS extension (Form 4868), make sure your return is open and then search for extend.

 Click the Jump to extend link in the search results, answer Yes to Do you want to apply for an extension?, and follow the onscreen instructions.
 We'll tell you where to mail the extension form.

 You can also download Form 4868 from the IRS website, print it out, and fill it in.
 Complete instructions are on the printout.

 To e-file your extension, use our free TurboTax Easy Extension service (requires U.S. or APO/FPO/DPO address).

 - Does an extension give me more time to pay my taxes?

 - Do I need to file an extension if I'm getting a refund?

 - What if I can't pay my taxes?

-- How do I finish up in TurboTax after filing a 2013 extension?
+- How do I finish up in TurboTax after filing an extension?

 - Can I file a second extension?